smpn210jkt/dashboard-icons/CONTRIBUTING.md

   - Conversely, if a `PNG` version is missing, it can be generated using [Ezgif SVG to PNG](#-converting-svg-to-png).
 - `PNG`s should maintain a height of exactly `512px`, while width can vary.
 However, a 1:1 aspect ratio is preferred.
   - ❗ Avoid upscales!
 Exceptions will be made only if the correct or a downscaled version cannot be obtained.
-  - Downsizing can be accomplished using [iLoveIMG Resize](#-downscaling-pngs).
-- Icons should be named using the [Kebab Case](https://wiki.c2.com/?KebabCase) convention, reflecting their full name.
+- Icons should be named using the convention, reflecting their full name.
 For instance, "Facebook Messenger" should be named `facebook-messenger.png`.
 - Icons that are predominantly monochrome should default to a dark version.
 Light versions should be named `name-light.png`.
 If a light version is not available, use [https://pinetools.com/colorize-image](https://pinetools.com/colorize-image) to adjust its color.

 ## 💻 Gitmoji Commits